 That does not mean that the memory of war is unproblematic.
 “I’d personally like to describe it as a trauma portrayed as an act of heroism.
 Obviously it is both, but with an emphasis on the former.”
 The war had hidden effects and the traumatic side has only just begun to be discussed.
-“The controversy surrounding the Huhtiniemi excavation, an alleged mass grave of Finnish deserters, is a recent example of how strongly people still feel about the war, [more than] 70 years on.”
+“The controversy surrounding the Huhtiniemi excavation, an alleged mass grave of Finnish deserters, is a recent example of how strongly people still feel about the war.”
 Silenced incidents continue to have a haunting presence.

 “We’ve had a hard time accepting and fitting in suffering and trauma as a part of the success story,” Holmila explains.
 He also emphasises that it is both difficult and dangerous to generalise when speaking on a collective level: “For some the war, despite all its gruesome aspects, was a truly enjoyable time and a great purpose to live for.
 For others it was nothing but suffering.”

 The Winter War did draw wide international attention.
 Holmila’s book looks into how foreign press viewed the conflict, with examples covering ten countries and three continents.
 The articles from Greece, Japan, Hungary and Great Britain show that foreign press emphasised and marvelled at the unity of the Finnish nation.

 Holmila again raises a rhetorical finger: “It is important to acknowledge that they did this for their own national and often political purposes.”
 War loomed over the world and all countries were preparing for it.